 - 2.4.1 The current structure relies heavily on senior clinicians, employed by SHSC but independent of the clinical area where the incident occurred, undertaking reviews in their allotted management/clinical time.
-The Risk Management Team do not have any line management responsibilities with regards investigators and thus limited influence over how investigators prioritise their time for investigations.
-Investigation reports have executive level sign off. - 2.4.2 Resource and training is needed to meet the requirements of the patient safety incident investigation standards and the PSIRF. - 2.4.3 PSIRF Implementation Project Group planning, with the support of the Project Management Office (PMO) is underway to address the above and expected to take twelve to 24 months to rollout and fully embed once the switch from the current SIF to PSIRF takes place.
-The planning and restructuring exercise will: - Enhance patient safety management and leadership support. - Enhance resource and skills to conduct alternative patient safety incident reviews (PSIR's). - Enhance patient safety investigation with a lead and supporting investigator, subject matter experts, administrative support, patient and family liaison, and executive level oversight and support. - Enable each investigator to: - Receive systems-based patient safety incident investigation training. - Be dedicated to one PSII at any time.
+The Clinical Governance & Risk department do not have any line management responsibilities with regards investigators and thus limited influence over how investigators prioritise their time for investigations.
+Investigation reports have executive level sign off. - 2.4.2 Resource and training is needed to meet the requirements of the patient safety incident investigation standards and the PSIRF. - 2.4.3 PSIRF Implementation Project Group planning, is underway to address the above and expected to take twelve to 24 months to rollout and fully embed once the switch from the current SIF to PSIRF takes place.
+The planning and restructuring exercise will: - Enhance patient safety management and leadership support. - Enhance resource and skills to conduct alternative PSILRs. - Enhance patient safety investigation with a lead and supporting investigator, subject matter experts, administrative support, patient and family liaison, and executive level oversight and support. - Enable each investigator to: - ° Receive systems-based patient safety incident investigation training. - o Be dedicated to one PSII at any time.